ca84/wcn-ipfs-archive/README.md

 	youtube-dl -i -f best -o '%(upload_date)s %(title)s/%(title)s-%(id)s.%(ext)s' --write-info-json --write-description https://www.youtube.com/watch?v=$yid > /dev/null 2> /dev/null

 The "poster.jpg" (referenced in the meta) is downloaded as well and put in the videos folder (not done by youtube-dl).

+*This will be integrated in to the collection manger within the next steps of the development*

 ### Connect to remote node
 For connecting to a remote IPFS node the connection URL have to be set in the environment variable IPFS_API_URL: